surfrock66/ravada/docs/docs/new_iso_image.rst

 ::

     /var/lib/libvirt/images

+The ISO file extension must be lower case for libvirt to recognize it.
 Then you have to tell the storage engine that you changed a file manually.

 .. prompt:: bash $,(env)...$ auto